Kerimli98/MaptyApp/README.md

 ### Usage

 You have a small sidebar here on the left side.
 And then the main part of the application is the huge map.
-And so this map is actually loaded, from a third party service called Leaflet.
+This map is actually loaded, from a third party service called Leaflet.

 ![main](main.png)